CraftTweaker/CraftTweaker-Documentation/docs/1.19/content/mods/other_mods.md

 );
 ```

+## Reducing script size through a function

 This works, but it takes up a lot of space, so we are going to write a custom function that will handle most of our use cases.
 Remember that recipe names need to be unique!
 For this reason, we autogenerate them dynamically based on the output and the duration.
 It's very much possible you
 will need to manipulate the way recipe names are generated somewhere, don't feel scared to do so.

 It's just string manipulation!

+Furthermore, as noted earlier, we know that some of the most common BEPs have casters to IData, which allows to not
+worry about the jsons as all, as long as we write proper zencode.

+In order to see how a BEP serializes to IData, you might want to do:

+`println((bep as IData).getAsString())`

 ```zenscript
 import crafttweaker.api.item.IItemStack;